-The 2019 Blue Hills Deer Management Plan is on the state’s website.
+The 2022 Blue Hills Deer Management Plan is available here.

 In September 2015, the state announced public hearings on a proposed deer hunt in the Blue Hills, an area that, prior to 2015, had not permitted hunting for 100 years.
 Despite the majority of the public’s comments either opposing the hunt or expressing serious concerns, the state announced on October 14 that the hunt would take place.
 Shortly after, the hunt began in November.
 Over a period of 4 days of shotgun hunting, 64 deer were killed.
 In 2016, 58 deer were killed—6 fewer than in 2015—despite the fact that more hunters participated, an additional 700 acres was opened for hunting, and bow hunting was also allowed (in addition to shotgun hunting).
 Across 2015 and 2016, nearly $300,000 in state and local money was spent on the hunt, translating to a cost of at least $2,200 per deer.